Johann426/Johann426/README.md

 ### Stage 2.
 Calvin cycle

 The Calvin cycle is a series of biochemical reactions that convert carbon dioxide and hydrogen doner(usually H<sub>2</sub>O) into glucose, as elucidated in the early 1950s by Melvin Calvin, Andrew Benson, and James Bassham.

-This temperature-sensitive enaymatic reactions occurs in chloroplast's stroma that contains water-soluble enzymes ( the key enzyme of the cycle is called RuBisCO),
+This temperature-sensitive enaymatic reactions occurs in chloroplast's stroma that contains water-soluble enzymes called RuBisCO(ribulose 1, 5-bisphosphate carboxylase/oxygenase).